Pentobarbital Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Night terrors

-Long-term effects of pentobarbital abuse may include:
+Long-term side effects of pentobarbital abuse may include:

 - Physical dependence